sveltia/sveltia-cms/README.md

 1. Update your configuration file to enable the [i18n support](https://decapcms.org/docs/i18n/) with multiple locales.
 1. Sign up for [DeepL API](https://www.deepl.com/pro-api/) and copy your Authentication Key from DeepL’s Account page.
 1. Open an entry in Sveltia CMS.
-1. Click on the Translation button on the header or each field, right next to the 3-dot menu.
+1. Click on the Translation button on the pane header or each field, right next to the 3-dot menu.
 1. Paste your key when prompted.
 1. The field(s) will be automatically translated.

+Note that the Translation button on the pane header only translates empty fields, while in-field Translation buttons override any filled text.

 If you have upgraded to DeepL API Pro, provide your new Authentication Key: